linkerd/website/linkerd.io/content/2/features/telemetry.md

 +++
-title = "Telemetry and Monitoring" description = "Linkerd automatically collects metrics from all services that send traffic through it." weight = 8 aliases = [
+title = "Telemetry and Monitoring | Linkerd" description = "Linkerd has an extensive set of tooling around observability—the measuring and reporting of observed behavior in meshed applications." slug = "telemetry" weight = 8 aliases = [
   "/2/observability/"